We may earn affiliate commissions for the recommended products. Learn more.

 Logging

 When the topic of logging emerges, NordVPN has a squeaky clean reputation.
 For one, it’s based in the privacy-friendly Panama.
 Secondly, its no-logs policy is pretty straightforward, stating that none of your information is logged or stored.
-What’s more, the policy’s truthfulness has been proven by two independent security audits.
+What’s more, the policy’s truthfulness has been proven by four independent security audits.

-This shouldn’t cause you any concern if you’re simply using Avast VPN to watch Youtube or protect your laptop while using public wifi.
+This shouldn’t cause you any concern if you’re simply using Avast VPN to watch Youtube or protect your laptop while using public Wi-Fi.
 However, if you want to torrent or do something else that requires full anonymity, Avast might not be the best choice for you.

 Kill switch